puppetlabs/puppetlabs-postgresql/README.md

 #### postgresql::globals

-**Note:** Most server-specific defaults should be overriden in the `postgresql::server` class.
+**Note:** Most server-specific defaults should be overridden in the `postgresql::server` class.
 This class should be used only if you are using a non-standard OS, or if you are changing elements that can only be changed here, such as `version` or `manage_package_repo`.

 ##### `bindir`